-97. Another highly contested public process ensued, with an influential group of state legislators and anti-abortion advocates insisting that the regulations were needed to protect women's health and safety.
-They argued that the Licensing Statute required VBH to maintain the burdensome provisions in their current form, given its mandate for VBH to set "minimum standards" across multiple areas of operation.
+standards" across multiple areas of operation.
 On the other side, public health advocates asserted that the Licensing Statute itself created the problem by requiring a form of regulation that was wholly inappropriate for first trimester abortion providers.

-98. After multiple rounds of hearings and comments, VBH approved amendments to the regulations in 2016 in a purported effort to comply with Whole Woman's Health.
+- 100. After multiple rounds of hearings and comments, VBH approved amendments to the regulations in 2016 in a purported effort to comply with Whole Woman's Health.
 VBH determined, based on advice from the Attorney General, that additional amendments were "necessary" to ensure the constitutionality of the regulations in light of that decision.
-VBH accordingly eliminated the requirement that facilities comply with certain provisions of the Guidelines for Design and Construction of Hospitals and Outpatient Facilities issued by the

-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 27 of 62 PageID# 27

-Facilities Guidelines Institute (the "FGI Guidelines"), a set of onerous physical plant requirements with no medical benefits for abortion.6

-99. Governor McAuliffe signed the amended regulations and they became effective in March 2017-nearly six years after the Licensing Statute became law.
-While the amendments rolled back some of the most egregious parts of the regulations, the statutorily mandated Licensing Scheme remains, as a whole, medically unnecessary and unduly burdensome.

-100. Although not challenged here, the Commonwealth's forced parental involvement laws and funding restrictions prohibiting medical insurance coverage for abortion care exacerbate the effects of the Licensing Scheme, the Hospital Requirement, the Physician-Only Law, the Two-Trip Mandatory Delay Law, and the interlinked Criminalization Laws, all of which serve to increase the financial, logistical, and emotional burdens that pregnant people, in particular lowincome patients, face when seeking to exercise their constitutional right to receive abortion care.
-The ensuing facts must be viewed in that context.
+VBH accordingly eliminated the requirement that facilities comply with certain provisions of the Guidelines for Design and Construction of Hospitals and Outpatient Facilities issued by the Facilities Guidelines Institute (the "FGI Guidelines"), a set of onerous physical plant requirements with no medical benefits for abortion.6 - 101.
+Governor McAuliffe signed the amended regulations and they became effective in March 2017-nearly six years after the Licensing Statute became law.
+While the amendments rolled back some of the most egregious parts of the regulations, the statutorily mandated Licensing Scheme remains, as a whole, medically unnecessary and unduly burdensome. - 102.
+Although not challenged here, the Commonwealth's forced parental involvement laws and funding restrictions prohibiting medical insurance coverage for abortion care exacerbate the effects of the Licensing Scheme, the Hospital Requirement, the Physician-Only Law, the Two-Trip Mandatory Delay Law, and the interlinked Criminalization Laws, all of which serve to increase the financial, logistical, and emotional burdens that pregnant people, in particular lowhttp://townhall.virginia.gov/L/GetFile.cfm?File=58\4295\7763\AgencyStatement_VDH_7763_v_1.pdf.

-III.
-Virginia's Licensing Scheme, Hospital Requirement, and Physician-Only Law Target Access to Abortion Care with No Corresponding Benefit

-A. There is No Legitimate Medical Reason to Regulate Abortion Differently Than Any Other Comparable Medical Procedure http://townhall.virginia.gov/L/GetFile.cfm?File=58\4295\7763\AgencyStatement_VDH_7763_v 1.pdf.

-101. Imposing a multitude of specifically targeted regulations-governing management, personnel, recordkeeping, counseling, testing, equipment, and everything in between-does not make abortion, one of the safest medical procedures with very low complication rates, any safer.
-The challenged laws unnecessarily pile on and create a scheme of double regulation that applies only to abortion providers.

 6 See Va.
 Dep't of Health, Final Regulation Agency Background Document 1-2, 8-9, 25-27 (Nov.
-4, 2016),
+4, 2016), income patients, face when seeking to exercise their constitutional right to receive abortion care.